steveWang/writing/income-taxes.md

 	the cutoff was in the very high six digits or possibly low seven digits in all other cases I explored.
 Maybe someday I'll try to recreate those graphs.

+[^student_loans]: This is actually a weird example because the income limit
+	for joint filers is slightly more than twice the limit for single filers, but with sufficiently asymmetric incomes, you're not going to be able to claim it anyways.